Everyone has their own must-sees when they go to Africa, and the Big 5 are normally at the top.

 Rare African Anima #8 – The Black Rhino

 To see this fascinating mammal you really do need to know where to look.
-Black rhino can be found in southern Africa in certain game reserves, often specifically created to protect the demise of this species.
-In northwest Namibia, in Damaraland, there are large wilderness areas which have a number of desert adapted black rhino.
+The black rhino can be found in southern Africa in certain game reserves, often specifically created to protect the demise of this species.
+In northwest Namibia, in Damaraland, there are large wilderness areas that have a number of desert adapted black rhino.
 Desert Rhino Camp gives guests an exclusive experience in tracking these animals and it is certainly one not to be missed.
-Alternatively Mkhaya Game Reserve in Swaziland also has a number of black rhino for day visitors to try and see as well as overnight guests.
+Alternatively, Mkhaya Game Reserve in Swaziland also has a number of black rhino for day visitors to try and see as well as overnight guests.
 Be warned, they are a challenge to spot, despite being so large.

 Rare African Anima #9 – The African Wilddog

 One of the best countries to see African Wildogs in the wild is Malawi, so make sure to include them in your itinerary.
 Botswana also has a number of lodges on the outskirts of the Okavango which are renowned for their populations of wild dogs.
-Some of these lodgers even have dinning sites very nearby so it certainly increases your chances.
+Some of these lodgers even have dining sites very nearby so it certainly increases your chances.
 We would recommend Lebala Camp and Lagoon Camp to up your chances of seeing the African Wild Dog.

 Rare African Anima #10 – The Pangolin

 Alternatively, you could try visiting REST, the Rare and Endangered Species Trust based in Namibia.
 One of the pangolins here are used to humans and you can watch her walk at your feet.
 It is an extraordinary spectacle.
-Not only might you see a pangolin here but also the Cape Griffon Vulture, other species of vulture in care and also the dwarf python.
+Not only might you see a pangolin here but also the Cape Griffon Vulture, other species of vulture in care, and also the dwarf python.
 Please remember to make a donation to REST as they really need the support.

 Jenny has been organising tailor-made safari holidays for 15 years through her business: Sense Africa.
 She is a qualified ecologist, and enjoys writing about the many once-in-a-lifetime experiences of Africa.
 Follow my blog, Sense Africa Blog, for more African Safari stories and information, and keep up-to-date on the wonders of Africa by following my Twitter (@senseafrica) and Facebook.